kastanis/bar-chart/README.md

 bar-chart
 =========
-four version of this bar chart github
+This is a bar chart of the cost of cable TV subscriptions.
+It is a d3 test.